-Cocktail rings are a little unusual in the world of jewelry, in that nobody has ever really been quite sure of their place in the hierarchy.
-They were, in effect, the original bling, emerging during the prohibition era at the many secret – and illegal – parties that were held in towns and cities across the nation.
-Women were starting to see changes in their own role in both the household and in society, and so cocktail rings became a sort of statement of “arrival” for many.
+Cocktail rings are a little misplaced within the world of jewelry.
+Nobody has ever really been quite sure where they belong in the jewelry hierarchy.
+They were, in effect, the original bling.
+They emerged during the prohibition era at the many secret – and illegal – parties that were held in towns and cities across the nation.
+Women were starting to see changes in their own role in both the household and in society, and so the cocktail ring became a sort of statement of “arrival” for many.

 Generally speaking, people who attended anti-prohibition parties were well-connected and wealthier than most.
 This meant cocktail rings were big, bold and brassy, with a huge diamond at the center and other, smaller stones comprising a halo.
 There were no rules on construction, design or the array of colors used and, basically, anything went.

-Cocktail rings were – and still are – predominantly worn on the right hand, so as to provide yet more separation from engagement, wedding, eternity or other more personal rings.
+Cocktail rings were – and still are – predominantly worn on the right hand, in order to provide yet more separation from engagement, wedding, eternity or other more personal rings.
 They are intended for wearing during specific occasions, where the elaborate and excessive become the normal for the evening, and are by no means an everyday ring.

-Even though “fake”, paste cocktail rings can still cost upwards of a thousand dollars or more, so they are not exactly something that could be bought for loose change!
+Costume cocktail rings can reach upwards of thousand dollars, and is not exactly something that can be bought for loose change.

 Good cocktail rings are spectacular to see.
 Designers can exercise a little more freedom in the materials and the styles they employ, and this makes for exciting combinations of colors and shapes.
 The lack of formal requirements means subtlety and understatement are things best left to other occasions.
 That doesn’t mean that the rings are gaudy or distasteful, far from it, it just means that they are a little harder to miss!

 What you should Know before Buying a Cocktail Ring